Professor Anna Snaith

 - Modernism and colonialism

-- Modernism and sound
+- Literary sound studies

 - (ed.)
 A Room of One’s Own and Three Guineas.
 Oxford World’s Classics, 2015.